lmunoz-m/ConcursoAoC2021/02/README.md

 After following these instructions, you would have a horizontal position of <code>15</code> and a depth of <code>10</code>.
 (Multiplying these together produces <code><em>150</em></code>.)

-Calculate the horizontal position and depth you would have after following the planned course. <em>What do you get if you multiply your final horizontal position by your final depth?</em>
+Calculate the horizontal position and depth you would have after following the planned course.
+#### What do you get if you multiply your final horizontal position by your final depth?

 ## Part Two
 Based on your calculations, the planned course doesn't seem to make any sense.
 You find the submarine manual and discover that the process is actually slightly more complicated.